 From a pleasant round of golf to sky diving, Wollongong has it all.

 Next up is the Southern stretch.
 Keep following the coast, and you will come across Bass Point Marine Reserve, the Kiama Blow Hole, and the Crooked River Winery.

 At this point, you have two choices.
-If you are short for time, it is probably best to start heading home.
+If you are short on time, it is probably best to start heading home.

 Alternatively, if you have a few more days or longer available, why not continue down to Melbourne?

 This will give you the chance to explore another one of Australia’s iconic stretches of road – the Great Ocean Road.
 But with a good 11 hours of driving between Grand Pacific Drive and the Great Ocean Road, you will need time up your sleeve for this extended trip.